Retropex/custom-ocean.xyz-dashboard/README.md

 ## A Retro Mining Monitoring Solution

-This open-source dashboard provides real-time monitoring for Ocean.xyz pool miners, offering detailed insights on hashrate, profitability, worker status, and network metrics.
-Designed with a retro terminal aesthetic and focused on reliability, it helps miners maintain complete oversight of their operations.
+This open-source dashboard monitors Ocean.xyz pool miners in real time.
+It presents hashrate, profitability, worker status and network metrics through a retro terminal interface.
+The goal is to keep miners fully informed with minimal fuss.

 ---
 ## Gallery: